-Those students who have been granted the final evaluation will be evaluated by means of a single global exam on all the contents of the course.
+Those students who have been granted the final evaluation will be evaluated by means of a single comprehensive exam on all the contents of the course.

-The final evaluation considers the following evaluation instruments:
+The final evaluation includes the following types of evaluation instruments:

-- PL, E: Individual and group tests on the resolution of practical laboratory exercises (40% of the final grade) carried out during the teaching period (see its description in Continuous Evaluation Systems). - PEFT: Final Evaluation Test of Test type on the contents of all the theoretical parts of the course (25% of the final grade). - PEF: Test consisting of problem solving (35% of the final grade).
+- PRL, EL: Individual and group tests on the resolution of practical laboratory exercises (40% of the final grade) carried out during the teaching period (see its description in Continuous evaluation systems). - TC: Test-type PEF on the contents of all the theoretical parts of the course (25% of the final grade). - EP: PEF consisting of the resolution and delivery of problems (35% of the final grade).
 If the student does not pass the course in the ordinary call, in continuous or single evaluation, he/she will have the possibility of taking an extraordinary exam with the same evaluation instruments described for the final evaluation.

-The student will find in the virtual course of the subject all the details about the evaluation tests: dates, contents, formats, etc. Likewise, it is very important that you take into account Article 34.3 of the Learning Assessment Regulations, regarding the originality of papers and tests:
+The student will find in the virtual course of the Course all the details about the evaluation tests: dates, content, formats, etc. Likewise, it is very important that you take into account Article 34.3 of the Learning Assessment Regulations, regarding the originality of papers and tests:

 "Plagiarism is understood as the copying of texts without citing their source and giving them as their own elaboration and will automatically lead to the grade of failure (0) in the work or tests in which it had been detected.
-The professor who notices signs of plagiarism in the evaluation works or tests presented to him/her shall report this fact to the person responsible for the degree within a maximum period of two days, so that he/she may proceed, if necessary, to inform the Rector in case it could constitute a disciplinary infraction or a crime.
+The professor who notices signs of plagiarism in the evaluation works or tests presented to him/her shall report this fact to the person responsible for the degree within a maximum period of two days, so that he/she may proceed, if necessary, to inform the Rector in case it could constitute a disciplinary infraction or a crime".